kryptx/palmetto/README.md

 ### Identity Value (IV)

 A string of data provided by a user to a PIP, such as a name or e-mail address.
+There are standard IVs and you may create any additional IVs that you wish.
+It is expected that custom IVs be prefixed with a namespace that will guarantee they will remain unique.

 ## Components